30th Apr 2019

 Connecting the dots: Cross-Sector Collaboration

-At Pathways LA, we are fully committed to building healthy communities and promoting equity throughout Metropolitan Los Angeles.
+We are fully committed to building healthy communities and promoting equity throughout Metropolitan Los Angeles.
 The best, most sustainable way to accomplish this goal is through Cross-Sector Collaboration.

 As part of the leadership team at Magnolia Community Initiative, we bring the lens of child development and promote the use of the Protective Factors strategy, which stresses the importance of strengthening families as a means of transforming neighborhoods.
 These factors, which include parental resilience, knowledge of child development, and concrete support in times of need, are improved by fostering relationships within the family and its larger network.
 As a result, the community’s capacity for organization, advocacy, and leadership development is increased, which leads to greater civic engagement.
 The aim is to have parents join neighborhood councils, school boards, and advocacy groups so that they can effectively address the issues their community members are dealing with day to day.
 Ultimately, a vibrant, healthy neighborhood is built on the foundation of strong, resilient families.